 A formal complaint is a document filed in writing by a complainant, or signed by the Civil Rights & Title IX Coordinator, that alleges Prohibited Conduct against a respondent and requests that the College officially investigate and resolve the allegation.
 The formal complaint may be filed with the Civil Rights & Title IX Coordinator in person, by mail, by electronic mail, by in-person delivery, or through the online reporting form and must contain the complainant's physical or digital signature.
-In the instances when the Civil Rights & Title IX Coordinator is not a complainant or a party during a Formal Resolution, and must comply with requirements for any person involved in the response and/ or resolution to be free from conflicts and bias.
+In the instances when the Civil Rights & Title IX Coordinator signs a formal complaint, the Civil Rights & Title IX Coordinator is not a complainant or a party during a Formal Resolution, and must comply with requirements for any person involved in the response and/ or resolution to be free from conflicts and bias.